Senneschal/DataStory/index.md

 ##### Economical and political factors

 We saw in the first section that some causes of death were more significant than others.
+We also said that of those more important diseases, cardiovascular diseases and neoplasms are considered as diseases of more developed countries but maternal and neonatal disorders and respiratory infections and tuberculosis are diseases that are more prevalent in less developed countries. <br>

-If we add the life expectancy and the GDP per capita, we notice that the suggestions we made previously are realistic. <br>
+If we look at the life expectancy and the GDP per capita and their relationship with the DALYs lost for these diseases in different countries, we notice that the suggestions we made previously are realistic. <br>
-Indeed, we notice that cardiovascular diseases and apply precipitously to the most developed countries and to the richest countries while other causes of death apply more to the least developed countries. <br>
+Indeed, we notice that cardiovascular diseases apply precipitously to the most developed countries and to the richest countries while other causes of death apply more to the least developed countries. <br>
-Cardiovascular diseases, Musculoskeletal disorders and Neoplasms are considered as diseases of more developed countries but  Maternal and neonatal disorders and Respiratory infections and tuberculosis are diseases that are more prevalent in less developed countries. <br>

 The following graphs show these measures and the evolution of the countries over the years. <br>
 We have also expressed the economic situation of the country by its GDP per capita, which is represented by the size of the spheres.
 Furthermore, the the region and geographical sub-region of the specific country is represented by the colour.